Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Conclusion

 The accumulated amplitude spectra were corrected to the non-linearity of the data acquisition and converted to the calibrated total charge distributions.
 The recently published state-of-the-art computational model, describing photon detector response functions measured in conditions of low light, was extended to include the successful description of the crosstalk contributions to the spectra from the neighboring pixels.
 The updated model was used to parameterize and extract the SPE response functions of every pixel, and characterize its properties such as gain, quantum efficiency, and crosstalk, and to determine the optimal signal threshold values to evaluate its efficiency to Cherenkov photons.
 The stability and reproducibility of the extracted parameter values were verified by the comparison of the six independent measurements of each pixel, allowing us to evaluate the uncertainties in the measurements of the major model parameters.
 One of the extracted parameters, the average multiplication of a photoelectron on the first dynode $\nu$ was found significantly larger on the H12700 compared to the H8500 MaPMTs.
 That difference corresponds to the resulting difference between the SPE efficiency of the two models.
 That observation, together with much smaller crosstalk contributions, generally confirms our early decision to switch to the H12700 as the MaPMT of choice for the RICH detector.

-The database of extracted parameters will be used for the final selection and arrangement of the MaPMTs in the new RICH detector, and for determining their optimal operation parameters, such as operating high voltage, gain, and threshold of the front-end electronics.
+The database of extracted parameters has been used for the final selection and arrangement of the MaPMTs in the new RICH detector, and for determining their optimal operation parameters, such as operating high voltage, gain, and threshold of the front-end electronics.
+A good model description of the measured amplitude distributions from MaPMT pixels, including the crosstalks, will allow using the parameterization in the Monte Carlo simulations of the detector.
 The results show that the quality of the H12700 MaPMT mass production at Hamamatsu is high, satisfying our needs in the good position-sensitive single photoelectron detectors.